sowcow/blog/content/posts/beyond-the-clouds.md

 - Visual, some shapes just do not take verbal forms
 - Director-ness, Peeping Tom degree of it
 - Your Blue Room - chroma key room

+---

+P.S.

+The nod can also bring bring Clauda Cardinale from Conversation Piece.
+Or asian theme from La Dolce Vita.
+But this must cross a line into some inside language.